ceasernzuki/fleetProject/README.md

 # fleetProject

-This is a Vehicle Management Application that manages fleet for Car Rental companies.
+Created and improved enhancements to a vehicle management application that manages fleet for car rental companies.
+The application improved the performance to clients having it easier to book car rentals and returning cars after use.